TRADOC Best Squad, Intelligence Center of Excellence team

-During the TRADOC Best Squad Competition at Fort Leonard Wood, Missouri, the Intelligence Center of Excellence Best Squad conducts portions of the E3B expert assessment, Aug.
-15, 2024.
-U.S. Army Soldiers from the Intelligence Center of Excellence complete a myriad of tasks as part of the E3B exercise that allows Soldiers to train and obtain the Expert Soldier, Expert Infantry and Expert Field Medical Badges.
+During the TRADOC Best Squad Competition at Fort Leonard Wood, Missouri, the Intelligence Center of Excellence Best Squad complete a 12-mile ruck march Aug.
+16, 2024.

 |Date Taken: